danieltdang/Impact-of-Home-Climate-on-Soccer-Performance/README.md

 ```

 ### Data Setup
-- 'mathces.csv' is contained within the main directory of the repository
+- `matches.csv` is contained within the main directory of the repository
-- Ensure main file has access to read 'matches.csv'
+- Ensure main file has access to read `matches.csv`
+- If you want to setup matches from a different time and/or league, ensure to uncomment `matches.get_matches()` in `main.py` and update the URL (`https://www.fotmob.com/api/leagues?id={id}&ccode3={code}&season={year}`) on line 21 of `matches.py`

 ### Run the Code

-Execute the `main.py` script to :
+Execute the `main.py` script to start running the Random Forest and Multiple Linear Regression models and the ANOVA test on the dataset:

 ```bash
 python main.py